SquareGPS/navixy-api/docs/backend-api/resources/tracking/retranslator.md

 # Retranslator

-Retranslarot and retranslator protocol objects and CRUD actions for retranslators.
+Retranslator and retranslator protocol objects and CRUD actions for retranslators.
 They can be used to redirect the data that comes from a device to the platform to some third-party application specified by the user.

 ***